 Our IP lawyers provide expert advice related to:

-Cravath advises on a wide variety of cybersecurity and data privacy issues across the whole spectrum of transactions and projects, including data collection, data storage, multi‑party data arrangements and agreements, such as between data controllers and/or data processors, cross‑border data sharing, protection of personally identifiable and other sensitive information, and privacy and data protection compliance matters, including advising on privacy policies and privacy notices and other privacy compliance requirements under the GDPR and other relevant regimes.
+Cravath advises on a wide variety of cybersecurity and data privacy issues across the whole spectrum of transactions and projects, including data collection, data storage, multi‑party data arrangements and agreements, such as between data controllers and/or data processors, cross‑border data sharing, protection of personally identifiable and other sensitive information, and privacy and data protection compliance matters, including advising on privacy policies and privacy notices and other privacy compliance requirements under the relevant regimes.

 Our IP lawyers provide expert advice related to:

-Cravath advises on a wide variety of cybersecurity and data privacy issues across the whole spectrum of transactions and projects, including data collection, data storage, multi‑party data arrangements and agreements, such as between data controllers and/or data processors, cross‑border data sharing, protection of personally identifiable and other sensitive information, and privacy and data protection compliance matters, including advising on privacy policies and privacy notices and other privacy compliance requirements under the GDPR and other relevant regimes.
+Cravath advises on a wide variety of cybersecurity and data privacy issues across the whole spectrum of transactions and projects, including data collection, data storage, multi‑party data arrangements and agreements, such as between data controllers and/or data processors, cross‑border data sharing, protection of personally identifiable and other sensitive information, and privacy and data protection compliance matters, including advising on privacy policies and privacy notices and other privacy compliance requirements under the relevant regimes.

 Deals & Cases